 To register for the Toolkit click on the “Register” button on the top left of this screen.
-If you have already registered click on the “Log In” button.
+This will ensure you get email notifications about updates to the toolkit.

 Please note: in our testing of this site some users experienced issues using Internet Explorer.
 The site works best with Google Chrome, Firefox, Safari, and Opera.